dwaring87/config/README.md

 the `reset()` function is used, the configuration will be reset to include the default configuration properties, if a default config file is given.

+Optionally, the constructor can take a parser function to parse the default configuration after it is read (see **Read Configuration File** below).

 ```javascript
 let config = new Config('/path/to/default.json');
 ```